bitrise-io/devcenter/_articles/en/getting-started/managing-files-on-bitrise.md

 Once a file is uploaded, it can also be:

-* downloaded by anyone who has Admin or Owner role on the app's team on Bitrise, unless [it is protected](/protecting-your-code-signing-files/)
+* Downloaded by anyone who has [Admin or Owner role](/team-management/user-roles-on-app-teams/) on the app's team on Bitrise, unless [it is protected](/protecting-your-code-signing-files/).
-* exposed to Pull Request builds
+* Exposed to pull request builds.

 ### Code signing files